Human Papillomavirus Viruses (HPV)

 The vaccine does not contain HPVs and cannot cause infection.
 It stimulates the immune system to build defenses (antibodies) against these four HPVs.
-They offer no protection, however, against other STIs.
+They offer no protection, however, against other sexually transmitted infections (STI).

 No. The vaccine is a method of prevention that protects against the HPVs that cause 70% of cervical cancers and against the HPVs that cause 90% of ano-genital warts.
 Cervical cancer screening is the only way of detecting abnormal cells in the cervix that could later turn cancerous.
 Screening tests are unnecessary before the onset of sexual activity and rarely before the age of 21.

 Québec’s HPV vaccination program is offered to girls in Grade 4.
 Girls who did not receive the vaccine in Grade 4 can receive it free of charge in Secondary 3.
 Other girls under the age of 18 can be vaccinated free of charge by making an appointment at a CLSC or with their doctor and will need to receive three doses over a period of six months.

 The vaccine is free for younger girls if they are at high risk of HPV infection and for women between the ages of 18 and 26 who are immunosuppressed or HIV positive.

 Women age 18 years or older who have not initiated vaccination must pay the cost of the vaccine if they wish to receive it.